 - Handle and Scabbard:

 Not only the Khukri blade, but the materials used in other parts of the Kukri also determine the price of the Kukri itself.
-Parts such as handles and scabbards are made out of different kind of materials such as wood, leather, animal bones, stones and metals and the khukri prices are set according to the different materials used.
+Parts such as handles and scabbards are made out of different kinds of materials such as wood, leather, animal bones, stones, and metals, and the kukri prices are set according to the different materials used.

 - Design & Artworks:

-Obviously the size of the Khukri has a huge role in determining the Khukri’s price.
-The sizes of khukri can vary from as small as almost the size of a pocket knife to over 1 meter long khukris.
+Obviously, the size of the Khukri has a huge role in determining the Khukri’s price.
+The sizes of kukri can vary from as small as almost the size of a pocket knife to over 1 meter long kukris.
 Thus it will be a wise idea to match the size of the Kukri with the size of the pocket you’re willing to empty for it.

 - Purpose / Comfort:

-While some Khukris might be used for heavy duty cutting, others might spend their lifetime sitting in a showcase and some might hang on the wall of the living room.
-Each of the Khukris are made with their specific purpose.
+While some Khukris might be used for heavy-duty cutting, others might spend their life sitting in a showcase and some might hang on the wall of the living room.
+Each of the Khukris is made with its specific purpose.
 How well the Kukri fulfills its actual purpose determines its final price.
-At the same time – relatively cheaper khukris can be easily identified just by its feel and how well you can maneuver it with your hand and how comfortable the grip and handle feels.
+At the same time – relatively cheaper kukris can be easily identified just by its feel and how well you can maneuver it with your hand and how comfortable the grip and handling feel.